 This pattern is great for any advanced beginner knitters.

-- You should be comfortable picking up stitches.
+- You should be comfortable picking up stitches (how to pick up stitches in knitting).

 More Baby Knitting Patterns